 Students with external fellowships are typically expected to enroll in 9 credit hours for fall and spring and 6 credit hours in the summer.

 Students that have passed their oral comprehensive exam must complete 18 post-comp hours after which time they can petition to reduce to 1 hour a semester.

-If you're still unsure how many credits to enroll in, please email the graduate academic advisor Avery Meadows at email@example.com to set up an appointment or to ask for clarification.
+If you're still unsure how many credits to enroll in, please email the graduate program coordinator Avery Meadows at email@example.com to set up an appointment or to ask for clarification.